marcoalopez/PyRockWave/README.md

 View repository on GitHub: https://github.com/marcoalopez/PyRockWave

 > [!CAUTION]
 > PyRockWave is still under development (alpha state).
 Functionality may change significantly, potentially breaking backward compatibility.
 Most of the code is undertested, and there is no installation guide or detailed documentation yet.
-However, the code is (and always will be) open source and free.
-While there is no official release or comprehensive documentation, you are welcome to explore and use it at your own risk.
+However, the code is free and open source and always will be.
+Although there is no official release or comprehensive documentation, you are welcome to explore and use the software at your own risk..

 ## Requirements & Python installation

 TODO

-## How to use it?
+## Examples

 - [Interacting with the mineral elastic data](https://github.com/marcoalopez/PyRockWave/blob/main/src/example_database.ipynb)